 Second, we found that these correlations vary meaningfully in their size.
 They range from relatively small in the case of attendance, to relatively large in the case of GPA.

-Compared to kids with low SEL, kids with high SEL are twice as likely to have above-average grades, 60 percent less likely to have one or more behavior incidents over the course of a year, and half as likely to be chronically absent.
+Compared to students with low SEL, students with high SEL are twice as likely to have above-average grades, 60 percent less likely to have one or more behavior incidents over the course of a year, and half as likely to be chronically absent.

 And finally, the relationships between SEL skills and the ABCs are not entirely constant.
 They change across elementary, middle, and high school.

-For attendance, the correlations peak in high school—perhaps because as kids grow up they have more control over their attendance.
+For attendance, the correlations peak in high school—perhaps because as students grow up they have more control over their attendance.
 For grades, behavior, and assessments, however, the correlations with SEL peak in middle school.
-Not only is middle school a challenging time for kids socially and emotionally, it’s also the time when students’ social-emotional functioning is most closely linked to their academic performance.
+Not only is middle school a challenging time for students socially and emotionally, it’s also the time when students’ social-emotional functioning is most closely linked to their academic performance.

 So, to recap: